-After transfer credits have been evaluated, a degree audit is prepared which itemizes the student's degree completion requirements.
+fter transfer credits have been evaluated, a Adegree audit is prepared which itemizes the student's degree completion requirements.
 The student must complete the degree requirements in effect at the time of the initial evaluation.
-The requirements are not affected if Park University changes the degree program in future catalogs.
+The requirements are not affected if Park University changes the degree program in future catalogs unless the student discontinues classes for a period of five or more years.
+Applying for Readmission to Park will update the degree requirements to the current catalog.
+Students may access their degree audit at any time via the student tab in MyPark.
 In each degree program there are "additional electives" required to complete the degree.
 However, the number of hours shown on an individual student's degree audit may vary from that in the catalog depending on the individual record of each student.